ryandoren/ryandoren.github.io/content/posts/Gatech-CS-1301-Computing-in-Python-I.md

 #### SyntaxError
 An error that occurs when the line of code we've written can't be read by the computer because it doesn't match the computer's expectation for the programming language's grammar.

+### Basic debugging
+- **Print Debugging:** A form of debugging where print statements are added throughout the code to check how the program is flowing.
+- **Scope Debugging:** A form of debugging where print statements are added to check the status of the variables in the program at different  stages to see how they are changing.